 - (a) The application for an organisation certificate or an amendment to an existing certificate shall be made in a form and manner established by the DGCA Sri Lanka, taking into account the applicable requirements. - (b) Applicants for an initial certificate shall provide the DGCA Sri Lanka with documentation demonstrating how they will comply with the applicable requirements.
-Such documentation shall include a procedure describing how changes not requiring prior approval will be managed and notified to the DGCA Sri Lanka. - (c) Applicants shall follow the procedure stated in SLCAP 3090, for initial certification.
+Such documentation shall include a procedure describing how changes not requiring prior approval will be managed and notified to the DGCA Sri Lanka. - (c) Applicants shall follow the procedure stated in SLCAP 3090, for initial certification or an amendment of the organisation certificate.
+(Refer ORA.GEN.130)